Manual Therapy in Langley, BC

 • Elbow pain (Golfer’s elbow, Tennis elbow etc.)

 Joint mobilization can increase circulation, improve joint mobility, and help with pain and range of motion.
-These are controlled movements applied to a joint with different intensity and amplitude and are thought to target the connective tissues in the surrounding area.
+These are controlled movements applied to a joint with different intensities and amplitudes and are thought to target the connective tissues in the surrounding area.

 Soft tissue mobilization helps alleviate pain in the muscles, ligaments, and tendons.
-This is done through manual pressure to myofascial structures.
+This is done through manual pressure on myofascial structures.
 Common manual techniques for soft tissue injuries include:

 • Deep tissue massages, remedial massage, and lymphatic drainage help improve blood flow and get rid of toxins.

-• Myofascial release to address restrictions in the Fascia.
+• Myofascial release therapy to address restrictions in the Fascia.

 • Muscle Energy techniques.